IceSentry/bevy_ui_styled/README.md

 Utility function that let's you define a bevy_ui `Style` component with tailwindcss inspired string.

-If you are already familiar with tailwind classes just use them and it will probably work.
+If you are already familiar with tailwind classes just use them and it will _probably_ work.
 As long as you only use the layout related classes.
-Not all features are supported, for example, bevy currently only supporst flexbox.
-If you don't know tailwind but know bevy I'd recommend using the search in the tailwind docs which will give you a class that will probably work.
+Not all features are supported, for example, bevy currently only supports flexbox.
+If you don't know tailwind but know bevy I'd recommend using the search in the tailwind docs which will give you a class that will _probably_ work.
+It's not actually tailwind, just based on the same principles so plenty of things might not behave as expected.

 Reference: <https://tailwindcss.com>